nicholasvaldez/nicholasvaldez/README.md

 ---

 ### :man_technologist: About Me :
- - :telescope: I am proficient in building applications using React, TypeScript, Python, and Django as a Full Stack Software Developer.
+ - :telescope: I like building applications using React, TypeScript, Python, and Django as a Full Stack Software Developer.

 - :man_student: I am a graduate of Nashville Software School